- Aerospace & Aeronautics

 The IP Inn of Court for Connecticut was inaugurated on May 13, 2015.
 The Inn was inaugurated when Federal Circuit Judge Richard Linn presented District of Connecticut Judge Janet Bond Arterton with the charter of the Inn.

 Cantor Colburn's Michael Cantor, Co-Managing Partner, and Nicholas Geiger, Litigation Associate, are officers of the IP Inn.
-Other Cantor Colburn attorneys who are charter members are Bud Bedingfield, Adam Bercowetz, Christopher Boehm, and Tasia Hansen.
+Other Cantor Colburn attorneys who are charter members are Bud Bedingfield, Adam Bercowetz, Christopher Boehm, and Tasia Perkins.

 - January 27, 2015Singapore

 Partner William Cass will present "Global Strategies for Intellectual Property in Additive Manufacturing" at the Inside 3D Printing Conference and Expo January 27-28, 2015, in Singapore.